 Michael Jordan Confidently Said He Would Beat LeBron James James 1-On-1 In His Prime

+Michael Jordan Confidently Said He Would Beat LeBron James 1-On-1 In His Prime

 Many NBA fans have dreamed of seeing Michael Jordan playing against LeBron James, even if it's a pickup game.
 These two legends are arguably the two greatest players of all time, and the comparisons and hypothetical scenarios are always there whenever they're mentioned.